Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/War/Changing Winds Cunning.md

 Prerequisite Charms:
   - "[[Tireless Footfalls Cadence]]"
 ---
-*!!Whenthewindofbattlereversesdirection,theTerrestrial!! adapts her strategy at a moment’s notice.*
+*When the wind of battle reverses direction, the Terrestrial adapts her strategy at a moment’s notice.*
 She rerolls ([[Essence]]) non-1 failed dice on a Strategic Maneuver roll.
 A [[War]] 5, [[Essence]] 5 repurchase allows the Dragon-Blood to spend one [[Willpower]] after rolling her maneuver, but before rerolling failures, to change her chosen stratagem.